MatheusRabetti/matheusrabetti.github.io/_pages/about.md

 ============

 * [MITx: 15.071x The Analytics Edge](https://www.edx.org/course/analytics-edge-mitx-15-071x-2): MIT’s The Analytics Edge is an edX course focused on using statistical tools to gain insight about data and make predictions.
 It has around 75 datasets and starts from linear regression upto clustering and some classification techniques like Random Forest and CART models in between.

+* [Machine Learning Specialization](https://pt.coursera.org/specializations/machine-learning): Gain applied experience in major areas of Machine Learning including Prediction, Classification, Clustering, and Information Retrieval.
+Learn to analyze large and complex datasets, create systems that adapt and improve over time, and build intelligent applications that can make predictions from data.

 * [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science): This Specialization covers the concepts and tools you'll need throughout the entire data science pipeline, from asking the right kinds of questions to making inferences and publishing results.